GSA-TTS/tts-tech-operations/.github/ISSUE_TEMPLATE/decommission.md

 ---
 name: Decommissioning
-about: Checklist for shutting down a system
+about: Checklist for shutting down a website or system
 title: decommission [system]
 labels: "g: accepted, i: enterprise architecture"
 assignees: ""
 ---

+## Website

+The following guidance applies to decomissioning any website.

 _Add/remove items, as applicable._